numerai/numerai-cli/README.md

 ## Prerequisites

-1. Sign up a Numerai Account and get your Numerai API Keys
+1. Sign up a Numerai Account, get your Numerai API Keys, and your first Model:
     1. Sign up at https://numer.ai/signup and log in to your new account
     2. Go to https://numer.ai/account > "Your API keys" section > click "Add"
     3. Name your key and check all boxes under "Scope this key will have"